mcoston1/ser421fall2023a/Module 6/restlab/README.md

 4. Get the set of all surveys. xx
 5. Get a specific survey and the set of all survey items in that survey xx

-6. Create a survey instance of a survey for a user, with the associated set of survey item instances.
+6. Create a survey instance of a survey for a user, with the associated set of survey item instances. xx

-7. Accept an answer for a survey item instance on a specific survey instance.
+7. Accept an answer for a survey item instance on a specific survey instance.xx

-8. Retrieve the set of all survey instances in a given state; if no state is given return all survey instances x - needs testing -
+8. Retrieve the set of all survey instances in a given state; if no state is given return all survey instances xx

-9. Retrieve a specific survey instance with all of the survey item instances contained with it.
+9. Retrieve a specific survey instance with all of the survey item instances contained with it. xx

 10. Delete a specific survey xx